Rawdyrathaur/Tab_story/README.md

 ### License

-This project is proprietary.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---